gen~ for Beginners, Part 2: Similarities and Differences

 When you create any gen~ operator, the operator has its own internal init values.
 Those initial values are ones that aren’t likely to cause any problems (for example, the divide operator defaults to dividing by one).

 If you're not sure what the default values for an operator are, you can add an operator to your patch, connect it up, and then click on the C (Code) icon on the right-hand side of the Gen patcher window.
 The Code window will open, and you can see the defaults for the object listed in the GenExpr version of your patch.
 In this example, a vanilla scale operator is equivalent to a scale~ 0.
 1. 0.
 1. 1 object in Max.

 One feature of the Gen environment that beginning users sometimes find confusing is that attributes and arguments in Gen operators are static: once you set them, they’re not subject to change.
 The main way in which that’s apparent has to do with the look of a Gen operator itself.

-Another new feature in Gen involves being able to use the name you give your param operator when performing calculations.
+In Gen you can name parameter operators using an argument, and then use that parameter name when performing calculations.
 Using them can make your Gen patching a lot nicer looking.

 Gen also includes a number of constants - useful numbers that you type in as operators and use as part of your patching.
 You'll find them all listed in one place in the Gen object list.

 I hope you're feeling a little less anxious about working with the gen~ object.
 In Part 3 of our tutorial series, we're going to look at how working one sample at a time changes some of the ways that we approach patching, and some of the ways that Gen users work in a world without bang messages or lists.